Battle of Manila (1574): Background

 The first Spanish expedition arrived in the region in 1565, but the city was not founded until 1571.
-Once established, Manila became a central center of commerce with multiple nations from South Asia, as well as China and Japan, which traded with porcelain, silk, and wood.
+Once established, Manila became a central center of commerce with multiple nations from South Asia as well as China and Japan which traded porcelain, silk, and wood.
 Manila's fame as a prosperous city spread quickly around southern Asia, attracting the interest of pirates and marauders.

-In 1574, Chinese warlord Limahong set out for Manila.
-He had been just expelled from China by the imperial fleet in a battle in Guangdong.
+In 1574, Chinese warlord Limahong had just been expelled from China by the imperial fleet in a battle in Guangdong.
 He was looking to move his headquarters to the Philippine islands, where he could obtain more significant gains with less difficulty.
-After capturing a Chinese trader ship that carried Spanish sailors, he found out Manila only had a garrison of around 200 Spanish soldiers available, half of whom were Mexicans (Criollos, mestizos and Indios) so he judged it would be easy to capture the city in a surprise attack.

-In November, guided by the Spanish prisoners, Limahong arrived in Luzón with a fleet of around 60 junks, gathered to expel the Spaniards and take the city.
-His contingent comprised 2000 soldiers, 2000 sailors, and 1500 colonists, including entire families, ransom women captured in China and Japan, farmers, carpenters, artisans, doctors, and all goods necessary to establish a settlement.
+After capturing a Chinese trader ship that carried Spanish sailors, he found out Manila only had a garrison of around 200 Spanish soldiers available, so he judged it would be easy to capture the city in a surprise attack.
+In November, guided by the Spanish prisoners, Limahong arrived in Luzón with a fleet to expel the Spaniards and take the city.
 He only left a small part in the island of Batán, where he had taken refuge from the Chinese imperial fleet.

-A Japanese lieutenant named Sioco (likely a Spanish language corruption of "Shoko") helped Limahong, and according to Japanese sources, he acted in alliance with factions of wokou, meaning that probably an essential part of their forces were Japanese pirates.
-Spanish sources also describe the invaders as wielding catanes, a corruption of the Japanese word katana, along with more traditional Chinese weapons.
-It is also apparent he had a Portuguese translator in his fleet.

 Opposing forces

-According to all sources, both sides were matched in weapons and equipment.
-The main difference in the battle was seemingly the superior experience and training of the Spanish soldiers, as well as their defensive positions, the opportune arrivals of reinforcements, and other tactical considerations.
-Both armies employed arquebuses and small artillery pieces, as well as swords and daggers.
-The Asians carried long-tipped pikes (described as being "enough by themselves to undo the thickest hauberks") and several kinds of sabers, catanes, and scimitars.
-Among protective equipment were steel armor, mail, and cloth gambesons, especially worn by the Asians.
-The pirates also used a great quantity of gunpowder hand grenades and incendiary artifacts.
+According to Spanish records, both sides were matched in weapons and equipment, with the key difference in the battle being the seemingly superior experience and training of the Spanish soldiers, their defensive positions, the opportune arrivals of reinforcements, as well as other tactical considerations.
+Both armies employed arquebuses and artillery pieces, as well as swords, daggers and polearms.
+Among protective equipment were steel armor, mail, and cloth gambesons.

+Spanish

+The garrison of Manila was composed of 200 Spanish soldiers.
+Half of them were Iberian, while the other half were of Mesoamerican stock, including both mestizos and indios amigos.
+The city was completely unprepared due to the long period of peace, with the old fort built by Miguel López de Legazpi being badly maintained.
+While journeying to Manila, Salcedo recruited 200 Ilocano warriors.